40thieves/final-year-project/src/03 - literature-review/01 - lit-review-intro.md

 ### Chapter 2 A Review of Altmetrics

-This chapter discusses the state-of-the-art of ... considered during the analysis and design phase of this project.
-The investigation served x purposes: firstly, we wished to identify ... (see section 2.1); and secondly we wished to establish ... (see section 2.2).
-Finally, section 2.3 summarises the chapter.
+This chapter gives a more in depth introduction to altmetrics, discussing the origins, definitions, supporting evidence and criticism.
+Section 2.1 gives a brief description of the wider field of bibliometrics, and the impact factor, before discussing the problems with this approach.

+Section 2.2 defines altmetrics and breaks down the online data sources that are commonly used when collecting altmetrics data.
+Section 2.3 gives the evidence that establishes altmetrics as a useful technique, and section 2.4 gives criticism.
+Finally, section 2.5 draws conclusions of the review and discusses potential future work.